AnthonyMichaelTDM/igdm-sentiment-analysis/README.md

 1. install rust, clone the repo, and compile the executable
 2. export your instagram data (you can look up how to do this), make sure you select json as the formatting option for messages.
-3. run the executable, and pass it the path to the directory containing the messages for the chat you wish to analyze (for example: `meta-2024-<etc>/your_instagram_activity/messages/inbox/instagramuser_1962803592016810/`).
+3. run the executable, and pass it the path to the directory containing the messages for the chat you wish to analyze (for example: `cargo run -- -p meta-2024-<etc>/your_instagram_activity/messages/inbox/instagramuser_1962803592016810/`).
+4. after a couple secconds, the output pngs will be created in `./output/`.